earthgecko/skyline/docs/installation.rst

 where they should be run in relation to Skyline.
 There are no cfengine, puppet, chef or ansible patterns here, nor helm charts, yaml or dockerfiles.

+Because of the nature of the underlying Python libraries and specifically the data science libraries and large dependencies and versions tree, Skyline pins to absolute versions of packages and without isolation, stability and repeatability would be impossible.
+It is for this reason that Skyline is very complicated and complex to build and upgrade.
+Upgrading is generally doing a full new Python and virtualenv install and swapping the directories out.

 There are two methods of installation described here:

 - The quickstart standalone build script